Chronoblog/gatsby-theme-chronoblog/starters/chronoblog/README.md

-# gatsby-starter-chronoblog
+# Starter for Chronoblog Gatsby Theme

-Starter for Chronoblog theme
+gatsby-starter-chronoblog

 Idea of this starter not only help you to start a chronoblog website, but also teach how to use them.